RobTillaart/MHZCO2/README.md

 #### Calibration

-**WARNING:** use with care, read datasheet, these commands may disrupt your sensor.
+**WARNING:** use with care, read the datasheet as these commands may disrupt your sensor.

 - **void calibrateZero()** Only use when sensor is at least 30 minutes in **400** PPM environment.
 - **void calibrateSpan(uint16_t span)** Only use when sensor is at least 30 minutes in **2000** PPM environment.